 You will take this course as part of the security specialization.
-The course will prepare you to develop software that must run reliably and securely in adversarial environments.
+The course is designed to prepare you to write a master thesis in security and give you the background to excel.
+The knowledge you gain in this class will allow you to write better and more secure software that can also run reliably in adversarial environments.
 You must have taken Security 1 and Security 2 as well as Discrete Mathematics and a programming course to be admitted to this course.

-- Cryptographic protocols.
-In this module you will learn about cryptographic protocols, how to design them and how to ensure that they are actually secure.
+Module 1: Cryptographic protocols and multi-party protocols (MPC).
+In this module you will learn about cryptographic protocols, how to design them and how to ensure that they are secure.

-- Information Flow Control.
+Module 3: Information Flow Control.
 In this module you learn how to prove that a program preserves the confidentiality and integrity of information.
-You will see tools that help programmers write information-flow secure programs, and learn the theory that makes these tools possible.
+You will see tools that help programmers write information-flow secure programs and learn the theory that makes these tools possible.

-- Attack Trees.
-This final module is about a technique that will allow you to think about possible attack vectors of socio-technical systems and how to evaluate them.
+Module 5: Socio-Technical Security.
+This module is about techniques that will allow you to understand possible attack vectors of socio-technical systems and how to model and evaluate them.

 Intended learning outcomes